gogopro-dev/nexuspolitics-hackathon/README.md

 Now you can open the webui on localhost: http://localhost:7860

 # Formal solution as required in the problem statement
-The solution from the problem
+The solution from the problem is in the folder `processed_solution`

 ## Evaluation Metric